ShortArrow/primevideo_procon/README.md

-# ProCon for Prime Vidio
+# ProCon for Prime Video

 This is Web browser extension.
 For heavy user about Amazon Prime Video.